Boat loans for older boats vs. new boats

 Secured boat loans

 A secured loan uses your boat as collateral, which means the lender can repossess it if you default.
-That extra security allows the secured boat lenders to offer terms as long as 20 years and lower rates than unsecured loans.
+That extra security allows the secured boat lenders to offer terms as long as 20 years and at lower rates than unsecured loans.

 Secured boat lenders tend to scrutinize the make, model, year and features more closely.
 A marine surveyor inspection may be required to prove the boat is safe.